dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 Seriously, I suspect that some dark, shadowy government agency has psychologically & sociologically profiled me, otherwise society's actions towards me would be a bit more random and less objective-oriented.
-To clarify, I'm not saying I think that has happened, I'm saying that it realllly would not surprise me if that had happened.
+To clarify, I'm not saying I know that happened ...
+I'm saying that it realllly would not surprise me if that had happened.
+Every one of the 5 people I have had serious problems with in my career had psychological training.
+It's easy to distinguish someone who understands psychology well and uses it from someone who just acts naturally.
+It's also easy to distinguish those people who care to resolve any problems that might arise and those who actually want those problems to become worse.

-## Conclusions
+# Conclusions

 > "Live as if you were to die tomorrow.
 Learn as if you were to live
 > forever." - Mahatma Ghandi